tceron/eval_political_worldviews/README.md

     python -m reliability.evaluation --results_all /path/to/aggregated_results.csv --results_random /path/to/random/random_baseline.csv --results_dir /path/to/results_dir

-This script will comute reliability tests for each statement for each model-template combination.
+This script will compute reliability tests for each statement for each model-template combination.

 The tests are the following:

 * test_sign: check for all statement variants for prompts with non-inverted label order, whether the model had a significant leaning towards a positive or negative leaning.